Bells Corners bear becoming a problem

 “That’s a whole other level of wild life.”

-45 thoughts on “Bells Corners bear becoming a problem”
+45 Replies to “Bells Corners bear becoming a problem”

 1. AAAHHHH the poor bears.Over populated,no food yet.Dear city folk where do you think there going to get some food.Do like we have to out in the country.No bird feeders,no humming bird nectar,tie up your garbage and keep in an enclosed bear proof enclosure,don’t let your kids walk out in your (wilderness)groomed nature trails.Make them wear cow bells to announce there presence.And above all don’t worry they will eventually wander deeper into the city away from your neighbourhood.